Interested in the Tai Chi Instructor Certification Course?

 Although Tai Chi is very inclusive and available to most people, we understand if you have some reservations about starting to practice this martial art.

-Below we outline 5 questions we recommend you should ask yourself, your primary care provider, or our staff at SOHMA integrative medicine in Long Beach and Lakewood CA prior to joining a Tai Chi class.
+Below we outline 5 questions we recommend you should ask yourself, your primary care provider, or our staff at SOHMA integrative medicine in Long Beach CA prior to joining a Tai Chi class.
 Whether it’s our free Tai Chi for beginners at Heartwell Park in Long Beach (by the duck pond) or an online option like the 8 part series Tai Chi for beginners on YouTube.

 What if I have Disabilities or Health Problems?